Chanan Colman: Personal life

-Colman was born in Gladsaxe, Denmark to an Israeli mother and an American Jewish father.
+Colman was born in Gladsaxe, Denmark to an Israeli mother and an African American father.
 He started playing basketball when he was 9 years old.
-During an interview in 2017, Chanan revealed that he speaks a total of three languages; Danish, English and Hebrew.
+During an interview in 2017, Chanan revealed that he speaks three languages: Danish, English and Hebrew.

-Since 2014, Colman has ran a basketball camp for children in Denmark aged 8-19, named Camp Colman, which hosts hundreds of children each year.
+Since 2014, Colman has run a basketball camp for children in Denmark aged 8–19, named Camp Colman, which hosts hundreds of children each year.